2012 Planning and Budgeting Forum

 University of Virginia

 SHOW FULL BIO » Melody S. Bianchetto is the Associate Vice President for Finance at the University of Virginia.
 Her responsibilities include oversight of research administration, financial administration, and student financial services.
-In addition, she is co-leading the effort to develop a new resource allocation model and improve internal financial reporting.
-Until April 2013, Melody served as the Assistant Vice President for Budgeting and Financial Planning, responsible for the development and budgetary oversight of UVa’s operating and capital budgets.
+In addition, she is sponsoring the implementation of a new managerial reporting/decision support environment and is co-sponsoring the effort to transform the financial planning approach at UVa.
+Prior to 2013, Melody served as the Assistant Vice President for Budgeting and Financial Planning, responsible for the development and budgetary oversight of UVa’s operating and capital budgets.
 Previously, Melody, a Certified Public Accountant, worked in public accounting with Ernst & Young in Washington, D.C. and at a small Charlottesville firm.
 She received a B.S. in Commerce from the University of Virginia and an M.B.A. from James Madison University.

 College of Southern Nevada